leedohun/leedohun/README.md

 - I participated in an internship.
 (SaladLab)

-- I participat in an internship.
+- I participate in an internship.
 (SK C&C)

 ### How to reach me?